galaxyproject/galaxy-hub/src/events/2020-03-denbi-machine-learning/index.md

 ---
-title: "Introduction to Machine Learning using Galaxy"
+title: "Introduction to Machine Learning using Galaxy - CANCELLED"
 date: "2020-03-30"
 days: 3
 tease: "in Freiburg"